The Tale of The Menace and The Perfectionist

 The Perfectionist is named after me (Bec) and Max.
 I wanted to experiment a little and bring a little bit more weight, spice and complexity to the Holm Oak Shiraz, which has only been growing at Holm Oak for only around six years.
 I thought that some whole-bunch ferment added to the wine made from de-stemmed fruit might help achieve this.

 However, the result also surprised me, and we decided to bottle this as an individual wine, too.
 We’ve called this wine a syrah rather than a shiraz, as it is more in the medium-weight, spicy style grown in Hermitage in France.
 It has lifted raspberry, violet and peppercorn characters on the nose, while the palate is finely structured with juicy acidity.
 Perfection!

 2018 The Menace Merlot and 2019 The Perfectionist Syrah are sold out now.

 A first for Holm Oak – The Menace Shiraz Pinot Noir

-The Menace returns, but with a different incarnation, this wine is definitely worth seeking out and trying.
+The Menace and The Perfectionist have returned, but with a different incarnation, these wines are definitely worth seeking out and trying.
 The 2020 vintage was a cool one, with great aromatics and flavour intensity in the small parcels of shiraz.
 Blending it with our elegant, perfumed pinot noir, which rounds out the palate weight, has created a match made in heaven.